 Spring Birding in San Diego County

 In Mediterranean climates such as Southern California’s, “spring” comes in winter as far as native plants are concerned.
 The cool, wet winter—especially this extraordinarily wet winter—prompts many native plants to green up and bloom.
-But from a bird’s perspective, spring and breeding season begin more traditionally—in March.
+But from a bird’s perspective, spring and breeding season begin more traditionally in March.
 Males sing loudly, often from exposed perches, to defend territories and attract mates.
-By April courtship and breeding activities abound—males vying for attention; females working on nests; parents feeding noisy, begging youngsters.
-Spring in the lowlands wraps up in June with the passage of the last straggling migrants moving through to the boreal forests.
+By April courtship and breeding activities abound with males vying for attention, females working on nests and parents feeding noisy, begging youngsters.
+Spring in the coastal lowlands wraps up in June with the passage of the last straggling migrants moving through to the boreal forests.
 In the mountains, though, spring—blooming wildflowers, new growth, nesting birds—can continue to August.

 About the Author

 After birding for a quarter-century in Colorado, Tina and her family recently moved to Oceanside, where she’ll probably spend the next quarter-century trying to remember that the mountains now lie to the east.
 Tina is a guest blog contributor that will be sharing her insights and discoveries as she explores Southern California with her binoculars, scope, and field guide.